 How to Make Compost from Yard Waste

 You can produce compost very quickly by cutting your yard waste into small pieces and turning it often.
 If it’s cut to between 1 1/2 and 1/2 inch in size, yard waste will decompose rapidly.
-You may need a shredder for woody waste, but a lawnmower is an excellent tool for cutting up the rest.
+You may need a garden shredder for woody waste, but a lawnmower is an excellent tool for cutting up the rest.

 Read on for more details on this process.